sangdokim/Prography-4th-Deep-Learning-Test/README.md

 <pre><code>$ ARCHITECTURE="mobilenet_0.50_${IMAGE_SIZE}"</code></pre>

-2. Following code will train model with transfer learning and save the result in "files" category
+2. Following code will train model with transfer learning and save the result in "files" category also, it will automatically download mobilenet_0.50v, the model I used.
 <pre><code>$ python3 -m train
   --bottleneck_dir=files/bottlenecks
   --how_many_training_steps=500